-- 1. Present: - Last fall you were asked to begin keeping critical comments about particular standards (e.g., gaps that need filling, elements that are problematic, terms that need defining, etc.), as well as information about any tasks, strategies, assessments, etc., that worked especially well, suggestions for teachers/instructional leaders in high school who will be implementing next year, and thoughts or ideas about the second year of your implementation; etc.
+- 1. Present: - Last fall we asked you to begin keeping critical comments about particular standards (e.g., gaps that need filling, elements that are problematic, terms that need defining, etc.), as well as information about any tasks, strategies, assessments, etc., that worked especially well, suggestions for teachers/instructional leaders in Phase II who will be implementing the following year, and thoughts or ideas about the second year of your implementation; etc. - > The State Board of Education will be reviewing the GPS this spring, and any comments you share with us will provide information for this review.